 Creating User-Defined Rules

 A rule helps you validate your data by looking for tags, variables, values (such as an individual page name) or by confirming a variable matches a pattern (like a campaign code format).
-If a rule fails to meet its criteria, it will show up in the Business Compliance report for audits or on the action where it failed in a web or app journey.
+If a rule fails to meet its criteria, it will show up as a failed rule in the Rule Summary report for audits or on the action where it failed in a web or app journey.
 It can also be configured to send an email alert each time it fails.
 Rules were previously called "compliance rules."

 Each account comes with several default rules pre-configured for commonly used tests on Google Analytics and Adobe Analytics.
 See Pre-defined Rules for more information.